 iOS 17: Other updates

-Like with Siri, Apple didn't have much to say about Apple Maps or Apple Photos.
-But changes are coming.
-Apple Maps will be getting offline downloads at long last, while Apple Photos will be able to recognize and tag your pets.
+As with the updates to Siri, Apple didn't have much to say about Apple Maps or Apple Photos during iOS 17.
+But changes are happening.
+Apple Maps gets offline downloads at long last, while Apple Photos will be able to recognize and tag your pets.

 Photos also offers a "One-tap crop button" that lets you crop while you zoom into a picture — meaning the whole process only takes a couple of taps.